Daiwa Infinity MT X45 Review

 There were 4 models at launch, each rapidly forming a reputation for long-distance casting.
 The technology evolved in the mid-noughties with 2 distinctive blank types.
 These were the Magnum Taper (for long-distance casting) and the Slim Power (for mid-range work).

-This technology and the quality of the rods resonated with serious carp anglers for many years until 2021 when Daiwa launched the next generation of the Infinity legacy, the Infinity X45.
+This technology and the quality of the rods resonated with serious carp anglers for many years until 2021 when Daiwa launched the next generation of the Infinity legacy, the Infinity MT X45.

 Thanks to the latest technology, the X45 is superior to previous models, particularly when casting and playing fish.

-The Different Versions Of The X45
+The Different Versions Of The MT X45

-12 ft Spod 4.5lb 425g 160 yds+
+12 ft Spod4.5lb200 yds+

-The 5 Attributes The Rod Was Tested Against
+The 4 Attributes The Rod Was Tested Against

-As mentioned previously in the article, there are 5 key elements that carp anglers look for in the best rods.
+As mentioned previously in the article, there are 4 key elements that carp anglers look for in the best rods.
 These are as follows:

 • Casting & Feel